 Boston University Questrom School of Business | 595 Commonwealth Ave., Boston, MA 02215

-A platform strategy symposium was held in Boston over two days, July 14 and 15.
-The first day is designed to provide a forum for academics to share their latest research and was held at Boston University Questrom School of Business’s Executive Leadership Center.
-The second day was designed to provide a forum for executives to share experiences and challenges and will be held at the MIT Media Laboratory..
+A platform strategy symposium will be held in Boston on July 14, 2016.
+The symposium is designed to provide a forum for academics to share their latest research and will be held at Boston University Questrom School of Business’s Executive Leadership Center.

 Platform business models are rapidly reshaping the structures and conditions of industries such as media, energy, telecommunications, social networking, publishing, academia, gaming, and retail.
 Organizations are finding their current business models to be insufficient or ineffective for addressing the challenges and behavior of platform-based markets.